 Ever sat in a church service where half the congregation couldn't understand the sermon?
 Spf.io (pronounced "spiffy-oh") is an all-in-one AI translation and accessibility platform built to break down language barriers in worship services, conferences, civic meetings, and everyday conversations.^1

-Created by TheoTech, a company founded by Christopher Lim after experiencing firsthand how difficult it is for bilingual churches to communicate effectively each week, spf.io delivers real-time captions and translations in over 100 languages.^2 It works with platforms like Zoom, YouTube, StreamYard, and OBS, and supports in-person, online, and hybrid events.
+Created by TheoTech, a company founded by Christopher Lim after experiencing firsthand how difficult it is for bilingual churches to communicate effectively each week, spf.io delivers real-time captions and translations in over 100 languages.^2 It works with platforms like Zoom, YouTube, StreamYard, OBS, and now ProPresenter, and supports in-person, online, and hybrid events.
 Attendees simply scan a QR code or visit a link on their phones to receive live captions and translated audio — no app download required.^1

 What makes spf.io stand out is its deep roots in ministry.
-TheoTech also runs Project Pentecost, a movement helping churches reflect the multilingual diversity of God's Kingdom, inspired by Revelation 7:9.^3 The platform has partnered with Christianity Today Indonesia to accelerate Bible commentary translation and worked with the Theology of Work Project on custom biblical machine translation models.^6 Beyond the church, spf.io has expanded into civic engagement — the City of Elgin, Illinois now uses spf.io to provide live translation for city council meetings, enabling Spanish-speaking residents to participate in local government for the first time.^9
+TheoTech also runs Project Pentecost, a movement helping churches reflect the multilingual diversity of God's Kingdom, inspired by Revelation 7:9.^3 The platform has partnered with Christianity Today Indonesia to accelerate Bible commentary translation and worked with the Theology of Work Project on custom biblical machine translation models.^7 Beyond the church, spf.io has expanded into civic engagement — the City of Elgin, Illinois now uses spf.io to provide live translation for city council meetings, enabling Spanish-speaking residents to participate in local government for the first time.^8

 Why Christians Love It"This is the first time I felt included." — A non-English-speaking attendee at One Voice Fellowship, after her first service with spf.io translation^3